circa10a/witchonstephendrive.com/README.md

 #### Deploy

-> Follow the [Home Assistant docs](https://www.home-assistant.io/) to setup speakers to support sounds
+> Follow the [Home Assistant docs](https://www.home-assistant.io/) to setup speakers to support sounds by going to http://localhost:8123/
+> You will also need to [create an API token in home assistant](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) and set WITCH_HOME_ASSISTANT_API_TOKEN environment variable.
+Sample config in [provided example .env file](.env)

 ```bash
 docker-compose up -d